Chocolate Covered Pretzel Rods

 Sweet, Salty, and Totally Addictive: The crunchy pretzel + creamy chocolate combo is pure magic.
 I’ve loved making (and eating!) chocolate pretzels since I was a kid – and honestly, nothing’s changed!

-Endless Ways to Customize: Whether it’s Halloween, Christmas, Valentine’s Day, or a baby shower, you can decorate these with sprinkles, crushed candy, or colored chocolate to match any party.
+Endless Ways to Customize: Whether it’s for a Halloween party, Christmas gift, Valentine’s Day, or a baby shower, you can decorate these with any sprinkles, crushed candy, or colored chocolate to match the season!

 No Baking, All Fun: No oven needed – just melt, dip, and decorate!
 This was one of the first treats I made as a kid and it’s still the easiest, most satisfying recipe.